ryuparish/memosearch/dd.md

   + A classicfication mvc model that:
     - Clusters all the textual data into categories
     - Asks user if they could classify the topic of the text, with one k-mean getting one topic.

+  + A database for memos:
+    - Each of the operations of the database are the main operations involved in the Memosearch app (Saving and retrieving Images, text, and Links)

+  + A database for vectors:
+    - Storage / Entry
+        - For every new note, image, and link, create a description-string made from the object data and vectorize it.
+Once vectorized, we check to see if the vector has already been entered and if not, we enter it into the database.

+    - Retrieval
+        - When retrieving, we first transform the description-string into a vector and search for similar vectors and then finally return the corresponding ids to the caller.

 3. Testing